enso-org/hiring/people/senior-react-developer.md

 As a senior react developer developer you'll be in charge of the creation of the new front-end for the Luna IDE: Luna Studio.
 This will involve:

+- Spearhead the architecture and design for the new version of Luna Studio.
 - Working closely with stakeholders and customers to design an interface that is both intuitive and fluid to work with.
 - Implementing these solutions using modern front-end web-development